Fluffernuttersandwich/Better7D2DbyFNS/README.md

 The Wabbajack and MO2 applications connect the API to NexusMods, so it downloads each mod individually.

-Mod Authors still get credit and Donations Points every time a player installs the mods from this ModList.
+Mod Authors still get download credit, complete ownership of their mods, and Donations Points (if they opted in) every time a player installs the mods from this ModList.

 Wabbajack and MO2 work in harmony to provide curators like me (FNS) the ability to create ModLists for users to efficiently download and run with.

+It's like paying for someone else to do the grocery shopping.
+A ModPack curator provides the ModList.
+The user just swings by and picks up the groceries that the Wabbajack-Store workers have already bagged.
 That's it.

 ---

 13. "Does a Wabbajack/MO2 ModList require permission from the others mod authors?"

-No, because again, as far as NexusMods sees it, it's no different than a user going and downloading each of the mods from the ModList independantly and stringing them together exactly as I did.
+No, because again, as far as Nexus Mods sees it, it's no different than a user going and downloading each of the mods from the ModList independantly and stringing them together exactly as I did.
+All the Wabbajack/MO2 applications do is make the process more efficient to use someone else's list.
+It does **_not_** rebundle/repackage mods!

 ---

 14. "Is Wabbajack/MO2 complicated to use... do I have to use that command-line thing?"

 Nope, it's the easiest method to enjoy other people's ModLists.
+No CLI, just a simple GUI.

 ---